A. E. Heath: Lectures outside Swansea

-From 1925 Heath was Foundation Professor of Philosophy at University College, Swansea.
-While there, he was an influence on Rush Rhees (who worked alongside Heath from 1940) who was a friend and disciple of Wittgenstein.
-And, largely through his appointment of Rhees, and of R. F. Holland in 1950, on Peter Winch who Heath appointed the year before he retired from his professorship.
+Heath as a recruiter

+With the departure of his colleagues (and appointees) W. B. GallIe and Karl Britton for war service, (Note: "In 1940 Rhees answered an emergency call from Swansea.
+Professor A.E.
+Heath's colleagues W.B.
+GALLIE and Karl BRITTON had departed on war service.")
+Heath directly recruited Rush Rhees to work alongside him from 1940.
+Initially this was as a temporary assistant lecturer but Heath managed to secure him a permanent position.
+Rhees was a friend and disciple of Wittgenstein.
+Through his appointment of Rhees, and, shortly before his own retirement, of R. F. Holland and Peter Winch, Heath put in place the personalities that would later become known as the 'Swansea School' under hs successor J. R. Jones.
 D.Z.
-Phillips, a prominent later member of the Swansea School noted, in his biography of Winch, that Heath “had an eye for philosophical talent” – his previous appointments having included R. I. Aaron, H. B. Acton, W. B. Gallie, Karl Britton and A. C. Ewing.
+Phillips, notes that Heath “had an eye for philosophical talent” – his previous appointments having included (as well as the above) R. I. Aaron, H. B. Acton and A. C. Ewing.
 (Note: Ewing would later recall his "shock" on moving on to Cambridge in 1931 to find the influence of Wittgenstein dominant there, reporting that "the reaction his philosophy provoked in me was one of sharp antagonism".)

-Heath's recruitment of philosophical talent was however, at least prior to World War II, constrained by the biases of the administration of the day – he had to inform Stebbing that "he could not persuade the Council to contemplate appointing a woman" in the case of Helen Knight, on which grounds, as she reports, Margaret MacDonald did not apply for an opening.
-Heath himself is known to have been supportive of female students and staff at Swansea such as the historian Marian Phillips (1916-2013) who he (unsuccessfully) tried to convince to stay on for a fourth year as an undergraduate to gain double honours in Philosophy rather than immediately pursue historical research after graduating in 1935, even travelling "up to Cwmtwrch to argue the case with her father, who replied that 'when Marian makes up her mind to do something, there's no point arguing with her.'"
+Heath's recruitment of philosophical talent was however, at least prior to World War II, constrained by the biases of the administration of the day – he had to inform Susan Stebbing that "he could not persuade the Council to contemplate appointing a woman" in the case of Helen Knight, on which grounds, as she reports, Margaret MacDonald did not apply for an opening.
+Heath himself is known to have been supportive of female students.
+His Belanes pupil Frances Partridge records being "grateful to him because when I decided to go to Cambridge he coached me in Logic [...] and succeeded in giving me some taste for abstract ideas."
+He also tried (unsuccessfully) to convince Swansea student Marian Phillips (1916-2013) to stay on for a fourth year as an undergraduate to gain double honours in Philosophy rather than immediately pursue historical research after graduating in 1935, even travelling "up to Cwmtwrch to argue the case with her father".
 Like Rhees after her.
-(Note: "In 1940 Rhees answered an emergency call from Swansea.
-Professor A.E.
-Heath's colleagues W.B.
-GALLIE and Karl BRITTON had departed on war service.")
 Phillips, would find entry into academic employment at Swansea through staff leaving for war work – in October 1939 she was offered a temporary assistant lectureship to cover the teaching responsibilities of historian Glyn Roberts, the first Swansea staff member to leave for such duty.